If you notice that the ownership of some (maybe all) files have changed and you

 ... cwd = os.getcwdu() OSError: [Errno 2] No such file or directory make: *** [dev.provision.services] Error 1

 This issue can be worked around, but there’s no guaranteed method to do so.
 Rebooting and restarting Docker does not seem to correct the issue.
-It may be an issue that is exacerbated by our use of sync (which typically speeds up the provisioning process on Mac), so you can try the following:
+You can try the following:

 # repeat the following until you get past the error. make stop make dev.provision.<service>

 While provisioning, some have seen the following error:

 ...
 Build failed running pavelib.assets.update_assets: Subprocess return code: 137

 This error is an indication that your docker process died during execution.
 Most likely, this error is due to running out of memory.
 Try increasing the memory allocated to Docker (Recommended: 8 CPUs, 10 GB Memory, 2GB Swap).